'CNS View' Accurately Told

 Read the Schaefer trial transcript: Volume 1 Volume 2 Volume 3 Volume 4

-So I don’t know why the Ninth Circuit panel would mischaracterize our view on access.
+So I don’t know why the Ninth Circuit opinion would mischaracterize our view on access.
 Because what we have consistently said is that Courthouse News seeks to keep in place what these days seems like an ancient tradition, that of seeing the stack of new paper cases at the end of the day.

 Planet III concerned Michael Planet, the defending clerk in Ventura Superior Court, which to this day does not accept e-filing and relies entirely on paper.
 The tradition in paper courts that we tried to enforce was access by the end of the day.